jason-kerney/XPSummaries/docs/tdd.md

 Yes, by about 15%.
 However, studies show that the reduction in bug handling more than makes up for that speed reduction.
 The total time of development can increase by 50% or more when considering time fixing bugs.

-[Here](https://github.com/jason-kerney/CoachingResources#user-content-tdd-research) are several papers backing supporting that claim.
+[Here](https://github.com/jason-kerney/CoachingResources#user-content-tdd-research) are several papers supporting that claim.

 #### What is the investment cost to get started?